mental1337/jeopardyze/docs/project_design_doc.md

 ## 1. System Overview
 ### 1.1 Purpose
 Jeopardyze is a web application that generates Jeopardy-style quizzes using LLMs.
-It can create quizzes from uploaded documents, user-provided topics, or daily trending news.
+It can create quizzes from any topic, description, document or daily news.

 ### 1.2 System Architecture
 ```mermaid